 In 2009, NRCS ramped up its easement efforts in the Everglades region, restoring and protecting more than 72,000 acres through wetland easements from 2009 to 2011.
 The agency built on that investment, launching a three-year targeted effort in 2012, called the Everglades Initiative, to further protection of wetlands, improve water quality, conserve water through better irrigation water management, control invasive plants, improve grazing operations and enhance fish and wildlife habitat.
 This three-year effort restored and protected more than 37,200 acres through wetland easements.

 Additionally, through the Environmental Quality Incentives Program (EQIP), NRCS is helping landowners control invasive weeds through brush management, herbaceous weed control, prescribed grazing systems and prescribed burning.

 Noxious and invasive plants degrade native ecosystems, making them unsuitable to wildlife.
 EQIP also helps landowners implement conservation systems that protect water quality and quantity through the application of nutrient management and improved irrigation systems.
 From 2012 to 2014, NRCS worked with producers in the Everglades, make conservation improvements to more than 173,000 acres.

-How Does EI Benefit Producers?
+How Do These Conservation Efforts Benefit Producers?

-How Does EI Benefit the Public?
+How Do These Conservation Efforts Benefit the Public?